tonyyunyang/tonyyunyang.github.io/_pages/cv.md

 Education
 ======
-I received my MSc in Computer and Embedded Systems Engineering from TUDelft in 2024.
-Prior to that, I graduated Cum laude from Shanghai Maritime University (joint program with HZ University of Applied Sciences) with a BSc in Electrical Engineering.
+I received my M.S. in Computer and Embedded Systems Engineering from TUDelft in 2024.
+Prior to that, I graduated Cum laude from Shanghai Maritime University (joint program with HZ University of Applied Sciences) with a B.Eng. in Electrical Engineering.

 <!-- * Ph.D in Version Control Theory, GitHub University, 2018 (expected)
 * MSc in Computer and Embedded Systems Engineering, TUDelft, 2024